Natural Autism Support Logo

 Psychological therapies play an important role in autism.
 Not only for the children and adults with autism, but parents too!
 I don't have to tell you how difficult it can be parenting a child on the spectrum.
 Having support for yourself is important as well.

-Psychological therapies usually involve teaching people to better recognise and understand facial expressions, body language, and other nonverbal communication used in socialising.
-They may also focus on helping manage mental disorders like depression, anxiety, or OCD.
+Psychological therapies usually involve teaching people to better recognise and understand nonverbal communication.
+This includes facial expressions, body language, and other cues used in socialising.
+They may also focus on helping manage mental disorders.
+These include depression, anxiety, and OCD.

 Psychological therapies are just one of many treatment options available for autism.
-To further explore the range of treatments, let's now take a look at complementary and alternative treatments.
+To explore a wider range of treatments, let's now look at complementary and alternative treatments.

 Occupational Therapy.

-Occupational therapy can be an incredibly effective treatment, and it focuses on helping individuals with disabilities to engage in daily activities as independently as possible.
-It also helps develop core strength that leads to increased success in everyday tasks such as self-care, schoolwork and leisure activities.
+Occupational therapy can be effective.
+It focuses on helping people with disabilities do daily activities as independently as they can.
+It also builds core strength.
+This leads to more success in everyday tasks.
+These tasks include self-care, schoolwork and fun.

-Occupational therapists have expertise in evaluating movement skills, behaviour management strategies and overall functional performance within all areas of life.
-They typically use sensory integration techniques to help students become more aware of how their bodies move and respond to external stimuli.
-Through this awareness the child learns how to better regulate themselves, so they can participate more confidently in day-to-day activities.
+Occupational therapists are experts in evaluating movement skills.
+They also evaluate behaviour management strategies and overall function in all areas of life.
+They typically use sensory integration techniques.
+These help students become more aware of how their bodies move and respond to outside stimuli.
+This awareness helps the child learn to regulate themselves.
+Then, they can join in activities more confidently.

 Occupational therapy can provide tremendous benefits.
-It not only provides children with needed structure but teaches them important skills that are crucial for successful participation in society.
-With the right intervention plan tailored specifically for the individual's needs, occupational therapists can create meaningful change that supports long-term growth and development.
+It gives children needed structure.
+It teaches them key skills.
+These skills are crucial for success in society.
+With the right tailored plan, occupational therapists can create change.
+It supports long-term growth and development.

 I recommend finding an occupational therapist that is qualified in the field of primitive reflexes.
-This enables the therapist to more positively integrate the child's nervous system, strength and movement.
+This helps the therapist integrate the child's nervous system, strength, and movement.

 Now we move to a therapy that often goes together with occupational therapy, which is speech pathology.
-There's sometimes some overlap between occupational therapy and speech pathology, and it's important to choose the combination wisely.
+Sometimes, occupational therapy and speech pathology overlap.
+Choose the mix wisely.
 This ensures a nice balance between the therapies.

 Speech Pathology.

-Speech pathology can also help children with autism to develop communication and how to more effectively connect with others through play.
+Speech pathology can also help children with autism.
+It can help them develop communication and better connect with others through play.
 Through play-based therapy, children learn how to interact with others in a meaningful way.
 They learn how to take turns, share and cooperate, as well as how to express their feelings and needs.
-Speech pathologists can also provide instruction on appropriate behaviours for different situations, such as how to respond when someone is angry or sad.
-This helps children understand the emotions of those around them and teaches them how to appropriately react in various scenarios.
+Speech pathologists can also teach appropriate behaviours.
+They cover different situations, like how to respond when someone is angry or sad.
+This helps children understand others' emotions.
+It teaches them how to react as expected in many situations.

-Additionally, speech pathologists can help children with autism develop problem-solving skills by teaching them strategies for dealing with difficult situations.
-They can also provide support for families by offering advice on how best to communicate with their child and manage challenging behaviours.
-With the right intervention plan tailored specifically for the individual's needs, speech pathologists can create meaningful change that supports long-term growth and development.
+Also, speech pathologists can help children with autism develop problem-solving skills.
+They do this by teaching them strategies for dealing with tough situations.
+They can also support families.
+They offer advice on how to talk to their child and manage tough behaviours.
+The right intervention plan fits the person's needs.
+Speech pathologists can use it to make meaningful change.
+The change supports long-term growth and development.

-A skilled speech pathologist can progress to help your child with articulation once they have developed some basic skills in communication and connecting with people.
+A skilled speech pathologist can progress to help your child with speech sounds.
+But, first they need some basic skills in communication and connecting with people.

 Complementary And Alternative Treatments.

-As a fellow parent, I can empathise with the desire to explore all possible options for our children on the autism spectrum and the struggle to find treatments that make a meaningful change.
-All too often, we are limited in what therapies we can consider due to preconceived assumptions and advice from medical professionals.
+I'm a parent too.
+I can empathise with the desire to explore all options for our children on the autism spectrum.
+And the struggle to find treatments that make a real change.
+Too often, we are limited in what therapies we consider.
+This is due to preconceived assumptions and advice from medical professionals.
 With that in mind, limiting therapies that we consider to use for our child is not wise.

 We often look to our team of experts to suggest therapies.
-These experts are experts in their own field, however they are not experts in everything that autism is.
+These experts are experts in their own field.
+However, they are not experts in everything that autism is.
 Autism is broader than psychology or occupational therapy.
 It's broader than ABA.
-What can be disappointing to me is that experts suggest the therapy that they are expert in, or have affiliation with only.
-Those therapies are important, but it's concerning that they guide parents off the path of complementary and alternative therapies.
+What can be disappointing is that experts suggest the therapy they are expert in or have affiliation with.
+Those therapies are important.
+But, it's concerning that they guide parents away from complementary and alternative therapies.
 Parents are even guided away from basic health promoting ideas such as a healthy diet.

-As parents, we have the right to seek out and explore complementary and alternative treatments which may help our children cope with the challenges of autism.
+As parents, we have the right to seek out and explore other treatments.
+They may help our children cope with the challenges of autism.
 These therapies provide avenues through which we can enhance traditional therapies.

 Of course, talking with your doctor or specialist regarding treatment decisions is an important step in this process as well.
-We can use this wealth of knowledge, as well as our own research and open-mindedness, to look at other possible treatments, such as healthy habits and natural therapies for ourselves and those around us.
+We can use this knowledge.
+We can also use our own research and open-mindedness.
+We can use them to look at other treatments, like healthy habits and natural therapies.
+We can use them for ourselves and those around us.

 These treatments can provide additional support for those with autism.
-Additional therapies and strategies can help to provide a more holistic approach to autism care.
-Children become healthier, more comfortable, more able to concentrate and better able to participate in traditional therapies.
+Other therapies and strategies can help.
+They provide a more whole approach to autism care.
+Children become healthier.
+They also become more comfortable and better able to concentrate.
+They also become better able to participate in traditional therapies.
 They can produce lasting effects that enhance the results of other therapies.

 A common and obvious example is gut health.
 If your child has obvious gut discomfort, such as constipation and diarrhoea, why not take steps to improve gut health?
 Our son had chronic diarrhoea when he was diagnosed with autism.
-Our medical team suggested that this was irrelevant to his autism and no action was required to improve his gut health.
+Our medical team said this was irrelevant to his autism.
+They said no action was needed to improve his gut.
 Thankfully we decided to explore ways to help his gut.
 Improving his gut health had such a profound positive effect on his autism.
 It proved the importance of a healthy diet for improving his life.

 Poor gut health often contributes to high inflammation.
 Not just in the gut, but throughout the body, including the brain.